 The ability to defer is designed to prevent buggy updates from affecting business PCs, and updates can be put off for several months.

 Virtualisation is another benefit of Windows 10 Pro, although few will want to use it.
-It's like having a built-in VirtualBox, although you'll still have to install Hyper-V on Windows 10 Pro manually.
-You'll also need to have a CPU which supports virtualisation.
+It's like having a built-in VirtualBox.
+You'll need to enable the feature in Windows 10 Pro manually, and it's worth checking beforehand whether your PC has the necessary power to run virtualisation software.

 Domain and other business features